Getzlaf, Miller help Ducks beat Avalanche 5-2

+DENVER (AP) — Anaheim couldn’t find the back of the net in a three-game skid, but one shot against Colorado on Saturday night sparstarted the Ducks on the way to an elusive victory.

-DENVER (AP) — Ryan Getzlaf scored a power-play goal in the second period, Ryan Miller stopped 35 shots, and the Anaheim Ducks beat the Colorado Avalanche 5-2 on Saturday night.
+Adam Henrique scored on the first shot of the game, Ryan Getzlaf had a power-play goal in the second period, and Anaheim beat the Avalanche 5-2 to end its losing streak.

-Adam Henrique and Carter Rowney scored in the first period, and Max Comtois and Jakob Silfverberg had goals in the third to help the Ducks end a three-game skid and hand the Avalanche their first home loss of the season.
-Hampus Lindholm had three assists for Anaheim.
+Ryan Miller stopped 35 shots, Carter Rowney also scored in the first period, and Max Comtois and Jakob Silfverberg had goals in the third for the Ducks.
+Anaheim had scored just one goal in each of its three losses despite averaging 29 shots a night.

+“I really thought we were due for that,” Ducks coach Dallas Eakins said.
+“Getzy and I this afternoon were saying, ‘We’re due for a game where we score four or five goals.’
+There’s too many games in a row where you get chances and they don’t go in.
+Great for our guys to stick with the process and finally get rewarded.”

+It took Henrique just 50 seconds to get the first goal of the game and Rowney added another goal 12:01 later to give Anaheim a 2-0 lead.

+Hampus Lindolm added three assists for Anaheim, whch handed the Avalanche their first home loss of the season.

-Anaheim handed Colorado its last regular-season home loss, a 5-3 win on March 15.
+The Ducks also handed Colorado its last regular-season home loss, a 5-3 win on March 15.
 The Avalanche won their last six home games of last season and the first four in Denver to begin this year.
 Including the 2019 playoffs Colorado had won 14 of the last 15 at home, with the only loss before Saturday coming against San Jose in the Western Conference semifinals.

+“We were just trying to focus on ourselves focus on our game,” Comtois said.
+“We wanted to bounce back from the losses and we did a good job.”

 Nathan MacKinnon and Joonas Donskoi each had a goal and Pavel Francouz stopped 22 shots for the Avalanche, who came off a 4-1-1 road trip that wrapped up with a 6-1 win at Vegas on Friday night.

+“After such a complete game against Vegas in their building I don’t know if we just expected that it was going to happen if we just showed up tonight.
+Clearly that was not the case,” Colorado captain Gabriel Landeskog said.
+“It’s unfortunate that this is a homecoming after a really good trip, that we showed up like this.”

-Henrique scored 50 seconds into the game and Rowney added another goal 12:01 later to give Anaheim a 2-0 lead.
-Donskoi got Colorado on early in the second but Getzlaf made it 3-1 at 8:28.
+After a slow start Donskoi got Colorado on the board early in the second but Getzlaf made it 3-1 at 8:28.
 MacKinnon scored on the power play just 1:38 into the third to extend his points streak to 11 games to start the season.
 Comtois responded at 6:42 when he knocked in a rebound.

 The Avalanche pulled Francouz for an extra skater with 3:05 left and less than a minute later Silfverberg scored into the empty net to ice it.
 It was his sixth of the year.